I specialise in writing about autism, Asperger's Syndrome, Fragile X Syndrome, and related conditions.

 So you think you can love me and leave me to die…’

-Obviously anger is the overriding theme to this verse.
+Obviously anger is the overriding theme of this verse.
 But I think the person Freddie Mercury is most angry with is himself.
 He is acting out how he imagines his girlfriend must now feel about him when he tells her he believes he is bisexual.
 She then tells him that she thinks he is actually gay.

 It is common for autistic people in the throes of a meltdown to blame and berate themselves for everything that they perceive they have done wrong.
 Emotions and feelings that have been suppressed for days, weeks, months or even years can all suddenly come spewing out of their tortured minds.